drshahizan/Generative-AI-Playground/README.md

 draw cats at KLCC. with malay girls.
 Celebrate Hari Raya. , Multidimensional, Fluorescent, 360 Panorama, Salvador Dali, Turquoise, Glass, 2:1

+Create a cartoon character with the name "Cats and mouse at pyramid", the appearance "malay cloth", and the personality "shy, crazy".

 ## Gitbook
 - [Copywriting with ChatGPT](https://drshahizan.gitbook.io/copywriting-chatgpt/)